calemyers723/cardano-foundation/_posts/2017-04-18-cardano-a-blockchain-with-privacy-and-regulation.md

 Our large and talented team of developers means that the CSL and the CCL can be worked on concurrently by two separate IOHK teams.

-The CSL is currently being tested, and we expect it to be released in June 2017.
+The CSL is currently being tested, and we expect it to be released in the summer of 2017.
 Once launched, you will be able to transact and trade ADA on the fully functional, standards compliant blockchain.
 The goal for the CCL is to release beta by Q1 2018.
 Once both CSL and CCL are live, developers will be able to setup a custom environment to build decentralised applications on Cardano.

 The Cardano Foundation will also be talking with regulators and gathering potential business requirements and use cases which the development team will transform into the Software Development Kit (SDK).

 The Cardano Project is a truly collaborative effort at an exciting stage of its development.
 The crowdfund has been completed, with KYC checks conducted on all token holders.
-With the launch of the settlement layer at the end of this month, the world will be able to participate in the Cardano platform.
+With the imminent launch of the settlement layer, the world will soon be able to participate in the Cardano platform.

 Cardano will create a new world of decentralised applications that protect privacy whilst allowing for regulation — built on a world-class, stable, and secure platform.
 As the Foundation we are excited to work with governments, enterprise, and individuals to share how this technology can be used.